 Anyone can set up a 529 for a student, even if you are not the parent or guardian of the child.
 The only requirement is that you must be a U.S. citizen or resident alien and be at least 18 years old.
 But there are contribution limits.
 These limits vary by state, but one universal rule is that the amount in the 529 cannot exceed the cost of the child’s education expenses.

 A child can have multiple accounts set up in their name.
 If a grandparent, aunt, and family friend all decide they want to open a 529 for the kid, they can all do so and have the child as the beneficiary of multiple accounts.

 With a prepaid 529 plan, you can lock in today’s tuition prices at in-state public schools for your child, even if he or she will not be attending college for 10 or 15 more years.
 With a prepaid plan, the state guarantees the value.

 For example, let’s say you purchase a semester for a public college in Florida.
 Today, a semester for in-state students at the University of Florida costs $6,380.
 In 15 years, when your child is ready to go to school, a semester at the same university may cost triple what it does today.

 But because you already paid for the semester with a prepaid 529, you locked in the original price of $6,380, potentially saving thousands of dollars per semester.

 Prepaid 529 plans are simpler than traditional plans and offer peace of mind, as there’s no risk of losing your principal investment.
 However, your child’s options are more limited.
-Depending on where you live, you might only get a small return on the original investment if your child decides to go to a private school or out-of-state or look at private schools, they lose out on your funds.
+Depending on where you live, you might only get a small return on the original investment if your child decides to go to a private school or out-of-state institution.

 However, if your child decides to attend another school or not attend college at all, you can transfer the prepaid 529 to another beneficiary.